 What Type of Pottery Do You Do?

-The type of pottery you want to create has an absolutely critical impact on the clay body you choose.
-For example, some clay bodies are great for throwing, but would be a disaster as a hand building clay for an outdoor piece.
+The type of pottery you want to create has a big impact on the clay body you choose.
+For example, some clay bodies are great as throwing clays but would be a disaster as a hand building clay for an outdoor piece.
 You may find that you want to use more than one clay body, and this is often the best solution.

 02 of 05

-- own a kiln
+- Do you own a kiln?

-- can rent a kiln, or
+- Can you rent a kiln?

-- have access to kilns through classes?
+- Do you have access to kilns through classes?

 03 of 05